jnesss/jnesss.github.io/docs/_posts/2025-03-23-recursive-automation.md

 Config '--psm 3': '‘Time Remaining: 00:01:37'
 ```

-This is a classic engineering lesson - sometimes we dive into complex solutions before fully exploring the capabilities of existing tools.
+This is a classic engineering lesson: Sometimes, we dive into complex solutions before fully exploring the capabilities of existing tools.
 The key was finding the right Tesseract configuration.
-The custom CNN journey was super interesting and valuable for learning, but if somethign like this needed to be deployed to product, Tesseract would be plenty sufficient - no need for a custom CNN for this problem.
+The custom CNN journey was super interesting and valuable for learning, but if something like this needed to be deployed to a product, Tesseract would be plenty sufficient—there would be no need for a custom CNN for this problem.
 This demonstrates an important principle: always benchmark against existing solutions before building custom ones!

 ## Integration and Real-World Results